vladislav-karamfilov/HrAspire/README.md

 - learn [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/)
 - explore and deepen my knowledge of technologies like [PostgreSQL](https://www.postgresql.org/), [RabbitMQ](https://www.rabbitmq.com/), [Garnet](https://microsoft.github.io/garnet/docs), [ASP.NET Core Minimal APIs](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/overview), [gRPC](https://grpc.io/), which I know about but haven't used in projects at work or in other personal projects
 - explore and deepen my knowledge of libraries like [MassTransit](https://masstransit.io/), [FluentValidation](https://docs.fluentvalidation.net/), [Mapperly](https://mapperly.riok.app/), which I know about but haven't used in projects at work or in other personal projects
-- practice my software design skills
+- practice my system design skills
 - have fun architecting and coding!

 ## Functionalities
-HrAspire is a simple HR system designed to streamline employee management.
+HrAspire is a simple HR system designed to streamline common employee management operations.
 The system offers role-based functionality for Employees, Managers and HR Managers, enabling efficient handling of common HR tasks.

 ### Employee functionalities
 All app users are employees including users in Manager and HR Manager roles.
 Employees can: